-Are you going to take a workshop anytime soon?
+Are you taking a workshop anytime soon?
 I recently taught my workshop, Ramp Up Your Colour, to a small group of students on Salt Spring Island.
 Their focus and willingness to follow where I led was so rewarding.
 They really were the ideal students!
 Seeing their dedication to learning inspired me to write this post about ways to get the most out of a workshop.

 Many subscribers have been asking me, “When are your next pastel workshops?!”
 So I’m pleased to tell you about a number of them that are coming up.